apache/pekko-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 ## Binding endpoints

-Each Akka HTTP `Route` contains one or more `akka.http.scaladsl.server.Directives`, such as: `path`, `get`, `post`, `complete`, etc. There is also a @extref[low-level API](akka.http:scala/http/low-level-server-side-api.html) that allows to inspect requests and create responses manually.
+Each Pekko HTTP `Route` contains one or more `org.apache.pekko.http.scaladsl.server.Directives`, such as: `path`, `get`, `post`, `complete`, etc. There is also a @extref[low-level API](pekko.http:scala/http/low-level-server-side-api.html) that allows to inspect requests and create responses manually.
 For the user registry service, the example needs to support the actions listed below.
 For each, we can identify a path, the HTTP method, and return value:

 | Functionality      | HTTP Method | Path       | Returns              |
 |--------------------|-------------|------------|----------------------|